WCD and Smith & Tully Printmaking Studio

 Everyone in the world is cordially invited to celebrate World Cyanotype Day at A Smith Gallery in Johnson City, Texas on Saturday, September 26 by creating cyanotype flags of their interpretation of “Interconnected” on white cloth, each 12×12 inches (30×30) cm.
 Strung together, the flags symbolize how interconnected we all are on the planet we inhabit.
 If you would like to participate in the A Smith Gallery flag installation, please send your flags to the gallery.
 We also invite you to celebrate with your friends wherever you find yourself on September 26, World Cyanotype Day.

-If you would like for A Smith Gallery to hang your flags in celebration of World Cyanotype Day, please mail or ship them for delivery by September 18, to:
+If you would like for A Smith Gallery to hang your flags in celebration of World Cyanotype Day, please mail or ship them for delivery by September 18(extended to September 30), to:

 A Smith Gallery